roelbroersma/tunnel-gui/README.md

 4. Startup your device with the DietPi image.
 5. When you startup your device, it will automatically obtain an IP address from DHCP and install the tunnel-gui.
 If it didn't got an address from DHCP, the tunnel-gui couldn't be installed and you have to do it manually by typing the following at the prompt:
 `wget -q -O - https://github.com/roelbroersma/tunnel-gui/raw/main/install.txt | bash`
+6. The tunnel-gui is automatically started as a service at boot.
+If you want to start it manually, type `python3 app.py`

 ## Running on Hyper-V